15 Dec Is Your Brain to Blame for Poor Investment Returns? Investment Psychology of Underperforming Investors

 Right now, large sums are being invested in automation intelligence and machine learning including algo-trading platforms.
 As an overall market, algorithms are here to stay; especially if you look globally, there is an increasing use of algorithms across the European equity markets.

 The future is bright and exponential growth in expected for algorithmic trading systems.
 In the past two decades, only the large banks and large trading firms used algorithmic trading.
 Nowadays, retailers have also jumped onto the bandwagon of algorithmic trading and witnessed significant growth.
 A huge rise in algorithmic trading is expected as more and more retailers continue to learn the nuances of algorithmic trading and understand their advantages: the ability to process a large amount of information while overcoming the limited and often biased capacities of our brains.
-It’s time to think SMART – see Chimera Bot performance.
+It’s time to think SMART – see Alpha Equivalence Bot performance.